Showing posts with label fm 2818. Show all posts

 Kmart opened at 2700 Texas Avenue South on May 18, 1974, not long after the opening of FM 2818, the "West Loop".
 Unusually for Texas Avenue, it was not located on the road directly, instead on the frontage roads that curved into FM 2818.
 When the Kmart opened, it was store #7013, one of their smallest prototypes (without the 9000-series used in rural stores) in the south end of College Station.
 The store also featured an adjacent grocery store as well.
 In the early days of Kmart, "Kmart Foods" was a discount-oriented grocery store not technically part of the store (no cross-buying between sections) and operated by a local third party.
 (Target also did something similar in the 1970s).
 In the case of this part of Texas, it was Houston-based Lewis & Coker, which opened as its own name rather than Kmart Foods.

 The stores did have an interior connection, but not for very long, as the whole Kmart Foods program was already on its way out at the time of the store opening.
 The Kmart was typical of stores of that era: a white slanted roof and ridged concrete.
 Lewis & Coker would close this store in the late 1970s with Piggly Wiggly taking over in 1977.
 The changeover was similar to the gutting of AppleTree years later, quickly go through and change prices in around 48 hours.
 The store was only about 19,000 square feet (of selling space) and was the only Piggly Wiggly to have a bakery.
 At some point in the late 1980s, however, Piggly Wiggly closed, and Kmart found a new neighbor across the street that would ultimately contribute to the store's closure (and would do irreparable damage to the chain as a whole), the Wal-Mart at the southwest corner of the intersection, opened in 1988.
-Rather than remodel, Kmart merely changed their logo in the early 1990s (supposedly they did expand into the Piggly Wiggly space, but I can't confirm that).
+Kmart expanded into the old Piggly Wiggly space and did change to the 1990s logo soon after but didn't do anything beyond that.

 Kmart advertising in a 1976 Texas A&M-Texas Tech basketball program

-In February 1995, facing a (relatively new) Wal-Mart preparing to remodel, a nice new Target up the road (opened 1992), and the closure of Piggly Wiggly (that is, if the "expansion into Piggly Wiggly" didn't actually took place), the Kmart, now badly dated, was shuttered in a round of closings announced in September 1994 (it never even got automatic doors).
+In February 1995, facing a (relatively new) Wal-Mart preparing to remodel, a nice new Target up the road (opened 1992), the Kmart, now badly dated, was shuttered in a round of closings announced in September 1994 (it never even got automatic doors).
 Target remained popular and the renovated Wal-Mart got a new shade of blue that Wal-Mart loved so much in the 1990s and even had a McDonald's inside, and of course, both still operate today.

 Kmart, shortly after closing.
 Ferreri's Italian is in the upper right.